DiffMark: Diffusion-based Robust Watermark Against Deepfakes: Introduction

 \section{Introduction}

 In recent years, the remarkable development of generative models has significantly propelled the advancement of Deepfake \cite{chen2020simswap,choi2018stargan,rochow2024fsrt,LI2024102456}.
 Deepfake has shown vast potential for applications in industries such as film production and advertising.
-However, its malicious use has brought about security risks associated with face forgery, severely threatening personal privacy and social stability.
-To address the security challenges posed by malicious face forgery, developing appropriate countermeasures is becoming increasingly crucial and urgent.
+However, its malicious use has brought about significant security risks associated with face forgery and profound ethical concerns.
+Malicious Deepfakes severely threaten personal privacy and social stability, facilitate the spread of disinformation, undermine trust in digital media and institutions.
+To address both the security challenges and ethical risks posed by malicious face forgery, developing appropriate countermeasures is becoming increasingly crucial and urgent.